 This pages contains information about the 2013 Transcontinental Race No1.
 See the Overview page for a general introduction to the Transcontinental Race (TCR).

 The race started on Westminster Bridge, in front of the houses of parliament in London, UK on 3rd August, 2013, at 8:00am.
 Everyone then rode to Dover to take a ferry across the English Channel to Dunkerque or Calais.
 The first checkpoint was one of the steep cobbled climbs often used in the Tour of Flanders professional bike race: the Muur van Geraardsbergen in Belgium.
-The leaders arrived before the end of the first day.
+The leaders arrived before the end of the first day after riding about 275 km and doing the ferry crossing.

 There was only one more checkpoint, which was at the top of the Stelvio Pass – the second highest paved pass in the Alps at an elevation of 2,757 meters.
 To get there, most people stayed to the north of the French Vosges mountains, but there was then a division between some people riding via Germany and Austria whilst others went further south via Switzerland.
 The leaders climbed the Stelvio in dry conditions, but much of the field experienced cold and wet weather.
 Unfortunately, two people were not aware that they should climb the Stelvio from the more famous east side, and took the more direct route from Switzerland via the Umbrail Pass, so did not receive the control stamp.